-The installation of Power Stretcher is fairly straightforward.
-This module is powered by +12V and can be connected to +12V line of the fuel injector.
-The Ground (GND) line should be linked to the GND of the ECU which normally is the vehicle chassis.
-The installation of the Fuel Stretcher primarily need access to the fuel injection and throttle position sensor (TPS) signal lines.
-In the stock EFI system, the fuel injector is connected to +12V and fuel injector lines.
-The "Stretched" Injector signal (INJout) is connected directly to the injector and the injector sensing signal (INJsens) is connected to the outgoing injector signal of the stock ECU.
+The installation of Power Strecher is fairly straightforward.
+This module is powered by +12V and should be connected to "keyed" (shuts off when the key is OFF) +12V line powering the stock ECU.
+The thick black Power Ground (GND) line should be linked to the GND of the ECU which normally is the vehicle chassis.
+Additionally ther is a fine black ground line called the Signal Ground.
+This should be connected to an appropriate Signal Ground from the ECU such as the ground line to the Throttle Position Sensor.
+The Power Stretcher primarily need access to the fuel injection and throttle position sensor (TPS) signal lines and the Oxygen Sensor.
+In the stock EFI system, the fuel injector is connected to +12V and fuel injector control lines.
+The "Stretched" Injector signal (INJout, fat wire) is connected directly to the injector and the injector sensing signal (INJsens, fine wire) is connected to the outgoing injector control signal of the stock ECU.
 The TPS line of Fuel Stretcher is shared with the stock ECU.